designstem/projects/algorithms/index.md

 The idea is based on the concept of mathematical B-splines.

-The author mentions that in mathematics a B-spline is a smooth spline that is drawn from a number of nodes (control points) without necessarily passing through the nodes themselves.
+The author mentions that in mathematics, a B-spline is a smooth spline that is drawn from a number of nodes (control points) without necessarily passing through the nodes themselves.

 <f-link to="https://inconvergent.net/">inconvergent.net</f-link>